Skip to main content

 Rack-level power visualization

-In the dialog box above, you can move sliders for the period (set for the past week in the example above).
+In the dialog box above, you can move sliders for the period (set for the past day in the example above).

-For each infeed and each outlet, you will see a Power Draw.
+For each infeed and each outlet, you can see a Power Draw.
 This is the amount of power that was drawn by the infeed or outlet the last time the PDU was polled via SNMP.
 As mentioned earlier, you can set the polling interval via the Device42 main menu, Discovery > SNMP.

 For the infeeds, the Rated Power is autodiscovered.

 By default, the Bootstrap Power column will be empty if there is no device connected.
 If there is a device connected, by default, the Bootstrap Power will show the nameplate watts of the hardware model of the device.
 Sometimes, however, you may wish to use a different number for the Bootstrap Power.
 If so, you would enter that number in the Override Watts field.
 In the example above, the user has entered 30 watts as the Override Watts for each of the outlets above.
 There are no connected devices in the above example; however, even if there were connected devices, Override Watts would still be the value used for the Bootstrap Power column.
-You can also have a mix of outlets where some outlets get their Bootstrap Power from the device hardware model and some have an Override Watts value.
+You can also have a mix of outlets, where some outlets get their Bootstrap Power from the device hardware model and some have an Override Watts value.

 For the rack detail power page discussed above, you can click Show Settings to see historical charts and the minimum, maximum, and average calculations.